codemonkey1101/module-5/README.md

 ![image](images/bar-coupon-all_ages-parental_status.png)

-With that observation age was another data point where driver's between the ages 35 and 21 seemed to accept coupons more often then not.
+With that observation, age was another data point where driver's between the ages of 21 and 35 seemed to accept coupons more often then not.
 Especially when they did not have parental responsibilities

 Total bar coupons accepted when associated with a driver's age